 An astronaut travels to an altitude of 50 miles or more for commercial, government, or scientific purposes.
-Many astronauts will work on the International Space Station with other astronauts from around the world.
-A fun fact is that an astronaut and a cosmonaut are the same thing, Russians just call astronauts, cosmonauts.
+In fact, many astronauts will work on the International Space Station (ISS) with other astronauts from around the world.
+Did you know that an astronaut and a cosmonaut are the same thing?
+Russians just call astronauts, cosmonauts.

 Watch an interview with Astronaut Scott Kelly: